rustwasm/rustwasm.github.io/_posts/2018-06-21-vision-for-rust-and-wasm.md

 on npm, you shouldn't have to change your workflow either.
 In fact, you shouldn't even need to install npm, Node.js, and a whole JavaScript development environment. `wasm-pack` will compile, optimize, and generate JavaScript bindings for your crate.
-And then it will upload it to npm for you too!
+And then it will publish it to npm for you too!

 ## Current Status